1. Is it the life for you?

 2. What can you afford?

-Your choice of pub will not only depend on location and style, but what you can afford.
-An early understanding of the costs involved in buying a business (be that freehold or leasehold) and an appreciation of what you will be able to afford will save you significant time and effort in identifying the right property for you.
+An early understanding of the costs involved in buying a business and an appreciation of what you will be able to afford will save you significant time and effort.

 4. Trading accounts